sharfuddin1986/sharfuddin1986/README.md

 I'm currently working on AWS and DevOps profile as a Aws cloud engineer.
 Overall I have more than 19 years experinece in IT in different different  type of industries like hospitality ,Service, and Construction.
-I have wide range of skillset in software (AWS,Ansible, Jenkins,Git,Git-Hub,Docker & Kubernetes)
+I have wide range of skillset in software (AWS,Terraform,Ansible, Jenkins,Git,Git-Hub,Docker & Kubernetes)

 ###  Skills: